aspose-total/Aspose.Total-Products/total/en/java/conversion/powerpoint-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to FODS via Java or Online App" h2="On Premise Java API to export POWERPOINT to FODS without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert POWERPOINT files to FODS.
+This can be done in two simple steps.

+The first step is to export the POWERPOINT file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful library that allows developers to manipulate and convert POWERPOINT files.
+It supports a wide range of features, including the ability to export POWERPOINT files to HTML.
+This can be done with just a few lines of code.

+The second step is to convert the HTML file to FODS using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful library that enables developers to manipulate and convert spreadsheet files.
+It supports a wide range of features, including the ability to convert HTML files to FODS.
+This can be done with just a few lines of code.

-You can convert POWERPOINT file to FODS via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POWERPOINT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to FODS.
+Overall, Aspose.Total for Java makes it easy to convert POWERPOINT files to FODS.
+It provides developers with the tools they need to quickly and easily convert POWERPOINT files to FODS in two simple steps.
+With Aspose.Slides for Java, developers can export POWERPOINT files to HTML.
+Then, with Aspose.Cells for Java, developers can convert the HTML file to FODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}